|

 copper, the radiators were manufactured with steel which did not

-cool as good.
+cool as well.
 The tractors were adapted with a pressure cooling

 system during the time steel radiators were used and went back